mskf3000/Tutorials-and-Cheat-Sheets/Git - Delete All Commits Prior to a Specific Commit.md

-# Cheat Sheet - Git - Delete All Commits Prior to a Specific Commit
+# Git - Delete All Commits Prior to a Specific Commit

 By Jack Szwergold, September 15, 2015